Updated: 26 May 2023 & medically reviewed by Dr. Celeste Small

 Benzodiazepines and other drugs

-To boost the effects of benzodiazepines, some users will mix them with other central nervous systems (CNS) depressants, such as alcohol.
+To boost the effects of benzodiazepines, some users will mix them with other central nervous system (CNS) depressants, such as alcohol.
 Alcohol is often the chosen substance abused in conjunction with benzos, though some will use opiates as they believe the combination heightens the high felt by both.

 People with alcohol abuse problems often sight benzos as creating a psychoactive effect when combined with alcohol, most likely due to altered neurobiological mechanisms associated with alcohol use disorder.
 Regardless of the CNS depressant used, poly-drug use while on benzodiazepines dramatically increases the chance of overdose, seizures, coma, or death.